altocodenl/cell/readme.md

 ## The interface maker

 Reactive connections to data sources (like server) to always have fresh data.
 You can avoid refreshing if it affects user experience, but still have the data ready.

+PWAs out of the box.

+Forms and reports just are interfaces.

 TODO: everything :)